Ready to create your brand color palette … but not sure where to start?

 The most common mistake I see non-designers make with their brand colors is to use too many.
 That’s why I recommend you first choose two colors to represent your brand.

-When you don’t have a clearly recognizable color palette, you’re missing out on the power of color.
+When you don’t have a clearly recognizable color palette, you can’t harness the true power of color.

 Because it’s impossible for your prospects and customers to start associating your colors with your business.

 So use restraint.

 For the sake of your brand, choose no more than two main colors to represent your business.

 Use the tools above to help find which ones work best, and use any additional hues as complements to the two main colors you choose.

 This post was originally published on April 21, 2010 and is continuously updated with new information and tools.